angerrp/blurnet/README.md

 For training the EarlyStopping callback of pytorch lightning based on validation loss was used to avoid overfitting of the model.
 A batch size of 128 was chosen and data augmentation in the train dataloader was performed.
 As input a cropped image of size 96x96 pixels was chosen, depending on hardware constraints this could be increased.
+After training for more than 200 epochs the model reached an accuracy of 81.91%.

 ## How to run